kubeflow/website/content/docs/notebooks/setup.md

 weight = 10
 +++

-Your Kubeflow deployment includes support for spawning and managing Jupyter notebooks.
+Your Kubeflow deployment includes services for spawning and managing Jupyter notebooks.

 You can set up multiple *notebook servers* per Kubeflow deployment.
 Each notebook server can include multiple *notebooks*.
-Each notebook server belongs to a single *namespace*, which defines the project group or team for that server.
+Each notebook server belongs to a single *namespace*, which corresponds to the project group or team for that server.

 This guide shows you how to set up a notebook server for your Jupyter notebooks